 School psychology is the application of psychology to children's academic and social-emotional development.
 School psychologists draw from the knowledge bases of psychology, education, law, and professional school psychology.

 School psychology is a general practice and health service provider specialty of professional psychology concerned with the science and practice of psychology with children, youth, families, and the educational process.
-The basic education and training prepares school psychologists to provide psychological assessment, intervention, prevention, health promotion, and program development and evaluation services with a special focus on the developmental processes of children and youth within the context of schools, families, and other systems.
+The basic education and training prepares school psychologists to provide psychological assessment, intervention, prevention, health promotion, program development, and evaluation services with a special focus on the developmental processes of children and youth within the context of schools, families, and other systems.

-School psychologists are prepared to intervene at the individual and system-level, and develop, implement, and evaluate preventive programs.
+School psychologists are prepared to intervene at the individual and system level, and can develop, implement, and evaluate preventive programs.
 School psychologists conduct assessments and intervene to promote positive learning environments where children and youth from diverse backgrounds have an equal access to effective educational and psychological services to promote development.
-School psychologists may counsel a child whose parents recently divorced, collaborate with a teacher to help a deaf child read, assess a child for learning disabilities, develop a drop-out prevention program, teach parents skills to work with their child more effectively, show a class of third graders how to solve problems without violence, or collaborate with other school personnel to design a special educational program for a child with autism.
+School psychologists may counsel a child whose parents recently divorced, collaborate with a teacher to help a deaf child read, assess a child for learning disabilities, develop a drop-out prevention program, teach parents skills to work with their child more effectively, show a class of third grade students how to solve problems without violence, or collaborate with other school personnel to design a special educational program for a child with autism.

 The graduate programs in School Psychology have received both national and state accreditation and program approval, from the American Psychological Association (APA), National Council of Accreditation of Teacher Education, National Association of School Psychologists, and the Illinois State Board of Education (ISBE).

 Illinois State has one of the largest school psychology faculties in the nation with seven full-time school psychology faculty resulting in individualized attention due to a low student-faculty ratio.
-Students have access to psychology faculty with expertise in several subfields of psychology—developmental, clinical, counseling, cognitive and behavioral sciences, industrial/organizational, social and quantitative.
+Students have access to faculty with expertise in several subfields of psychology—developmental, clinical, counseling, cognitive and behavioral sciences, industrial/organizational, social and quantitative.